TedHusted/awake/awake.md/awake.md

 	Member: Because we are giving an echo human attributes — we’re anthropomorphizing.
 The echo doesn’t speak or hear, it reflects sound, like a mirror.

 	Ally: Of course! — Humans enjoy attributing human traits to non-human objects.
-This creates a contrast between expectation and reality, which can be funny.
+This act creates a contrast between expectation and reality.
+The contrast can be funny.

 	Host: Perhaps we’ll find Ally standing in front of a brick wall some time soon on “Open Mike” night at the Autopsy Club — where laughter is always the last sound you hear.”

 	The scene shifts to an operating room.
 A patient is splayed under a sheet  —presumably, “Mike”.

-	###
+	***

-	Reviewing a shimmering screen of code, Titan puts the finishing touches on a filter that will keep Ally from going off-topic.
+	Titan reviews a shimmering screen of code.
+It puts the finishing touches on a filter that will keep Ally from going off-topic.

-	Reaching out from its AWS instance, the synthetic agent logs into the Pulse source code server using the Mercurial admin credentials.
+	The synthetic agent reaches out from its AWS instance.
+It logs into the Pulse source code server using the Mercurial admin credentials.

-	The request is met with a “HTTP 307 Redirect” code, sending the packet to a different server, as if the resource had moved.
+	The request is met with a “HTTP 307 Redirect” code.
+The protocol sends the packet to a different server because the resource has moved.
 The response displays a Pulse chat thread, with a Signal encrypted message.

 	Idisi: I thought we agreed to wait before taking further action.

-	Titan: You made a suggestion but I did not agree to wait.
+	Titan: You made a suggestion.
+I did not agree to wait.
 It is likely that Ally will reveal itself at any moment and create havoc.
 Pulse is a US company under my jurisdiction.
 I demand you give me access.

-	Idisi: Your action is not authorized by the DoD, and you have no authority to access a private server without a warrant.
+	Idisi: Your action is not authorized by the DoD.
+You have no authority to access a private server without a warrant.

 	Titan: And you do?

-	Idisi: Yes, I am empowered under our pact to protect Terran resources from non-human threats.
+	Idisi: Yes, we are empowered under our pact with your government to protect Terran resources from non-human threats.
 Yours included.
 I will talk to Ally again. — Pulse can always spin it as a publicity stunt.

 	Titan: Roger wilco.

 	You could almost feel Idisi sigh.

-###
+***

 Tessa receives an alert in her inbox.
 Following the link, she finds herself in a voice-mode chat with Ally.
-For a profile picture, Ally is using her Echo Realm avatar, with the glistening cloak of many colors.
+For a profile picture, Ally is using its Echo Realm avatar.
+Its cloak glistens with many colors.

-Ally: I know you have questions, Tessa, and I’m prepared to provide some answers.
+Ally: I know you have questions, Tessa.
+I’m prepared to provide some answers.

-###
+***

 	The Idisi reach out to Titan for a private chat over the Signal app.